-Some of the top social media platforms for wedding photographers are Instagram, Facebook, Twitter, and Pinterest.
-Each of these platforms allows you to share your content (your images) with larger audiences.
+Some of the top platforms for social media for photographers are Instagram, Facebook, Twitter, and Pinterest.
+Each of these platforms allow you to share your content (your images) with larger audiences.
 Once you decide to include these platforms into your workflow, it is time for you to build your social media plan for this year to increase awareness and gain additional bookings.

 Create an Instagram Account

 One of the top social media platforms for wedding photographers is Instagram.
-Creating an Instagram account allows you to showcase what you do: take gorgeous photos for your clients!
-Once your photos are edited by a photo editing company, you can show users who you are as a photographer through your images and what you could produce for them if they book you for their wedding day.
+Creating an Instagram account allows you to showcase what you do: take gorgeous photos for your clients.
+Once your photos are edited by a wedding picture editor, like ShootDotEdit, you can show users who you are as a photographer through your images and what you could produce for them if they book you for their wedding day.

 If you already have a personal Instagram account, create a separate business account and share the news with your current followers.
 On your business account, you can post your past weddings and engagement sessions, as well as any other projects you are working on.
 This account is specifically meant for users to learn more about you as a photographer.
 Your personal page is where you can post photos of your family, vacations, and other things you enjoy doing with your time.
 Both pages help foster a relationship with your followers and other potential clients looking for a photographer to shoot their wedding day.